aluferraz/test/Ticket_Breakdown.md

 > Note 1: Assuming that system already uses a framework to run database queries safely (SQL Injection preventions, escaping, etc.)

 > Note 2: Assuming that can use TypeScript to make code strongly typed, which improves security and avoids the need for custom type-validating code.
-TypeScript is transpiled to JavaScript during build
+TypeScript is transpiled to JavaScript during build.

 3. **Create new REST endpoint**